TH-dyLIM/Decoding-the-Whispers-of-Boiling/README.md

 - **Broad applicability and industrial impact:** The proposed method not only delivers ±20% accuracy for critical boiling parameters and ~98% classification accuracy but also generalizes well to flow boiling scenarios.
 Its successful application across varying conditions can enhance safety margins, operational efficiency, and real-time control in diverse thermal energy systems.

 ## Contact & Collaboration
-For inquiries, collaborations, or feedback, please reach out to the first author, Do Yeong Lim, at [dylim@unist.ac.kr](mailto:dylim@unist.ac.kr).
+For inquiries, collaborations, or feedback, please reach out to the first author, Doyeong Lim, at [dylim@unist.ac.kr](mailto:dylim@tamu.edu).

 I appreciate your interest in our research.
 We hope our work contributes to the advancement of real-time surveillance and safety protocols in high-risk facilities.
 ---